DIPlib/diplib/DIPthoughts.md

     - 2D snakes.

-    - look-up tables (LUT, both for grey-scale and colour LUTs, using interpolation when input image is float).
+    - look-up tables (LUT, both for grey-scale and colour LUTs, using interpolation when input image is float) -- some of this is implemented already in DIPlib.

     - general 2D affine transformation, 3D rotation.

-    - xx, yy, zz, rr, phiphi, ramp; extend this to coords(), which makes a tensor image.
+    - xx, yy, zz, rr, phiphi, ramp; extend this to `Coordinates()`, which makes a tensor image.

 - Radon transform for lines and circles, Hough transform for lines.